Anti-symplectic involution and Floer cohomology: Applications

 Let $\alpha \in H_2(M;\Z)$.
 Denote by $\mathcal M_1(\alpha;J)$ the moduli space of $J$-holomorphic {\it sphere} with one interior marked point and of homology class $\alpha$.
 We have an evaluation map $ev : \mathcal M_1(\alpha;J) \to M$.
 We assume

 for any $\alpha \ne 0$.
 Since the virtual dimension of $\mathcal M_1(\alpha;J)$ is $2$, (\ref{nonintassum}) holds in generic cases.
 The space

-has a Kuranishi structure of dimension $0$.
+has a Kuranishi structure of dimension $0$, which is fibered on $[0,1]$.
 The assumption (\ref{nonintassum}) implies that (\ref{wallcrossingmoduli}) has no boundary.
 Therefore its virtual fundamental cycle is well-defined and gives a rational number, which we denote by $\# \CM_1(\alpha;\mathcal J;L)$.
 By Theorem 1.5 \cite{fukaya;counting} we have